Moe Bandy: Duets

-That same year, in 1979, Bandy joined forces with Joe Stampley and recorded a tongue in cheek novelty single: "Just Good Ol' Boys".
+That same year, in 1979, Bandy joined forces with Joe Stampley and recorded a tongue-in-cheek novelty single: "Just Good Ol' Boys".
 The song went on to top the country chart and it led to a continuation of their partnership.
-The duo, commonly known as "Moe and Joe", had more novelty hits between 1979 and 1985, including "Holding The Bag", "Tell Ole I Ain't Here", and "Hey Joe (Hey Moe)".
-In 1984, they ran into copyright problems with their parody of the then-current Boy George/Culture Club phenomenon; "Where's The Dress" used the guitar-riff introduction from Culture Club's hit "Karma Chameleon", which reached No. 1 for 3 weeks on the Billboard Hot 100 early that year.
-"Where's the Dress" peaked inside the Top Ten, at No. 8 on the country charts.
+The duo, commonly known as "Moe and Joe", had more novelty hits between 1979 and 1985, including "Holding the Bag", "Tell Ole I Ain't Here", and "Hey Joe (Hey Moe)".
+In 1984, they ran into copyright problems with their parody of the then-current Boy George/Culture Club phenomenon; "Where's the Dress" used the guitar-riff introduction from Culture Club's hit "Karma Chameleon", which reached number one for three weeks on the Billboard Hot 100 early that year.
+"Where's the Dress" peaked at number eight on the country charts.

-During the 1980s, Bandy maintained a steady line of solo successes, including "Yesterday Once More", "Rodeo Romeo", "She's Not Really Cheatin' (She's Just Gettin' Even)", and "Till I'm Too Old To Die Young".
-Bandy also registered duet successes with Judy Bailey ("Following The Feeling") and Becky Hobbs ("Let's Get Over Them Together").
+During the 1980s, Bandy maintained a steady line of solo successes, including "Yesterday Once More", "Rodeo Romeo", "She's Not Really Cheatin' (She's Just Gettin' Even)", and "Till I'm Too Old to Die Young".
+Bandy also registered duet successes with Judy Bailey ("Following the Feeling") and Becky Hobbs ("Let's Get Over Them Together").
 Over the years, he maintained a regular touring schedule and appeared on television shows.
 In later years, he cut back on his touring schedule.

 Later life

 Bandy summed up his music when he said, "I really think my songs are about life.
-There's cheating, drinking and divorcing going on everywhere and that's what hardcore country music is all about."
+There's cheating, drinking, and divorcing going on everywhere, and that's what hardcore country music is all about."
 He added: "If I'd done all the things I sing about, I'd be dead."

 Bandy opened his popular Americana Theatre in Branson, Missouri, in 1991 and performs frequently there.

 Moe and his brother Mike Bandy, a six-time NFR bull-riding qualifier, were inducted into the Texas Rodeo Cowboy Hall of Fame in 2007.